-G.I The landscape type encompasses the valley sides/slopes which enclose and provide the setting for the major valley floodplains (landscape type F).
-The boundaries are defined by the change in slope to the flat floodplain and by the crest of the slope, as seen in the view form the valley floor.
+The landscape type encompasses the valley sides/slopes which enclose and provide the setting for the major valley floodplains (landscape type F).
+The boundaries are defined by the change in slope to the flat floodplain and by the crest of the slope, as seen in the view from the valley floor.